AlessiaBrucato/AlessiaBrucato_Ph.D.Project_Scripts/00_README.md

 Instructions:
 ------------------------------------------------------------

+0 - Install the software Anaconda and NVIDIA CUDA Toolkit.

 1 - Create anaconda environments as explained in file 01.

 2 - Follow the instructions and execute files 02-06 in Env.1.